strongloop/strongloop.com2/_posts/2017-07-18-generate-client-sdk-loopback.md

 #### An API That Follows the OpenAPI Spec

-All geerated LoopBack APIs adhere to the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification), which, for the purpose of this tutorial, means that you can represent the structure and capabilities of your API in a single .yml file.
+All generated LoopBack APIs adhere to the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification), which, for the purpose of this tutorial, means that you can represent the structure and capabilities of your API in a single .yml file.
 This also used to be called a "Swagger" file, but to be fair, you should feel pretty awesome being able to rep your API in a single file.
 For this tutorial, we'll use [this](https://github.com/StrongLoop-Evangelists/loopback-in-five) as an API to work with.
 You should be able to clone this git repo, and then run `npm install`.

 If you've done all this, you should be ready to go.